General Student Policies

 Parking at UC Blue Ash College

 UC Blue Ash College has convenient parking near all our faciltiies.
-Students, staff, and faculty are required to have parking peremits to use the lots.
-Students obtain parking permits at orientation, while faculty & staff obtain through their supervisor.
+Students, staff and faculty are required to have parking peremits to use the lots.
+Students obtain parking permits at orientation, while faculty and staff obtain through their supervisor.
+Review the parking policies of our college.

 Due to an increased use of powered skateboards and/or other Segway-style, small transportation devices within UCBA campus buildings.
 In the interest of everyone's safety and to reduce potential liability risks, the use of these small transportation devices is strictly prohibited within campus buildings.